MislavJaksic/Knowledge-Repository/Thinking/Stonetop/BookOne/07Expeditions/README.md

 Have what you need:
 Recover:
 Struggle as one: when you make everyone Defy Danger
-Keep company: ask at a lul in the story, but don't overdo it; best when thy are coming back home
+Keep company: ask at a lul in the story, but don't overdo it; best when they are coming back home
 Make camp: ask questions from the GM cheatsheet and decide what'll happen: show downsides, tell them the consequences or offer them opportunities at a cost
 Forage: travel-foraging halfs distance travelled; if danger isn't avoided, present it; if it was avoided, they find a plant or meat based product, maybe even let them decide